amartyasd/amartyasd.github.io/_pages/eq_ell_coh.md

 This is the website for the reading seminar "Equivariant Elliptic Cohomology ", starting tentatively in mid-September.
-There's a mailing list of the seminar; to be added feel free to contact one of the organisers.
+There's a mailing list of the seminar; to be added, feel free to contact one of the organisers.

 The syllabus will be out soon.
 The main reference for the seminar will be Gepner-Meier.